 As with most illnesses, the symptoms can come on gradually and build over time.
-Some people are more susceptible to stress related illnesses than others.
-If the stress level in a person's life stays constant, the body begins to work harder to fight off the stress by secreting hormones that increase the blood sugar levels to ensure the body has enough energy.
-Excess stress hormones put a strain on the body's cardiovascular system, causes weight gain around the middle, and increases blood sugar and blood pressure.
+Some people are more susceptible to stress-related illnesses than others.
+If the stress level in a person’s life stays constant, the body begins to work harder to fight off the stress by secreting hormones that increase the blood sugar levels to ensure the body has enough energy.
+Excess stress hormones put a strain on the body’s cardiovascular system, cause weight gain around the middle, and increase blood sugar and blood pressure.

 Adrenal fatigue occurs when the body can no longer cope with the stress.
 Inside the body, the adrenal hormones that have been pumping at high levels now drop to very low levels.
-Once in this stage the body can no longer tolerate stress of any kind, mental and physical exhaustion occur and can lead to illness and collapse.
+Once in this stage, the body can no longer tolerate stress of any kind; mental and physical exhaustion occur, which can lead to illness and collapse.

 So how can you know if this is starting to happen to you?